Strength Testing is a Critical Success Measure

 Report Your Strength Testing Scores to Everyone and Test Often

-We’ve had great success in stimulating competition in our Iron Pirates Strength & program by posting scores for all athletes tested, regardless of the sport they participate in, or their gender.
+We’ve had great success in stimulating competition in our Iron Pirates Strength & Conditioning program by posting scores for all athletes tested, regardless of the sport they participate in, or their gender.
 And we require everyone using the weight room, even cheerleaders, participate in some form of strength testing.

 Consider testing more than once a year, and allow for some testing to occur “off the calendar,” for instance when an athlete “just feels strong” or is having a great day in the weight room.
 After all, strength testing should measure the best an athlete has to give.